-Policy Research and Analysis Department; and (3) the resulting total liability represents my best
+Analysis Department; and (3) the resulting total liability represents my best estimate of anticipated

 I, Scott G. Young, am the Chief Valuation Actuary of PBGC.
-I am a Member of the opinion contained in this report.
+I am a Member of the American opinion contained in this report.

-American Academy of Actuaries, a Fellow of the Society of Actuaries and an Enrolled Actuary.
+Academy of Actuaries, a Fellow of the Society of Actuaries and an Enrolled Actuary.